dmwm/DMWMAnalytics/Popularity/Kipras/work_flow.md

 ### Week 2

+7-8 Jul 2016

+- Experimenting with PCA, configuring VM and learning hadoop spark.

 6 Jul 2016

 - Trying different scalers.
 No significant changes in most of the clasifiers.
 However SGD clasifier performs poorly on new data with no scaler and MinMaxScaler.